darrens2k/data-science-dictionary/Perceptron.md

 ![alt text](perceptron.png "Image of a perceptron")

-The input to the activation function can be calculated as $x_1 * w_1 + x_2 * w_2 + x_3 * w_3 + x_4 * w_4 + bias$, which is the sum of the inputs multiplied by thier weights, added to the bias term.
+The input to the activation function can be calculated as $x_1 * w_1 + x_2 * w_2 + x_3 * w_3 + x_4 * w_4 + bias$, which is the sum of the inputs multiplied by their weights, added to the bias term.

-The activation function is responsible for introducing non-linearity and mapping the caculated value to the desired output range (usually 0 or 1 for classification).
+The activation function is responsible for introducing non-linearity and mapping the calculated value to the desired output range (usually 0 or 1 for classification).
 Common activation functions include the step function, sigmoid function, hyperbolic tangent function, and rectified linear unit (ReLU) function.
-In the future either each of these activation functions or activaation functions as a whole may receive their own entry in the data science dictionary.
+In the future either each of these activation functions or activation functions as a whole may receive their own entry in the data science dictionary.

 It is important to note that a single perceptron can not perform any type of non-linear classification (assuming it has a simple activation function and not a non-linear one), as it could only draw a linear decision boundary.
 It combines the inputs in a linear matter and the activation functions output a binary answer.
 A classic example of this is the XOR operator, it can not be modelled by a singe perceptron due to its non-linear input to output mapping: